 To learn more about fluorescent diving and the phenomenon of fluorescence, I refer you to these sites:

-In "googlisant" the terms "fluo diving" or "coral fluorescence" you will find a lot of literature on the subject.
-Diving centers are more and more numerous to offer these very special night dives.
-Do not hesitate, if you have the opportunity to test.
+By "googling" the terms "fluo diving" or "coral fluorescence" you will still find a lot of literature on the subject.
+More and more dive centers are offering these very special night dives.
+Don't hesitate, if you have the possibility to test it.
 It's really a fantastic experience!